Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 Attention deficit hyperactivity disorder (ADHD) has become one of the most common conditions that healthcare providers deal with every day.
 As per this article in the National Library of Medicine, it is one of the fastest growing conditions, among youth in particular:

-National population surveys reflect an increase in the prevalence [of ADHD] from 6.1% to 10.2% in the 20-year period from 1997 to 2016 and experts continue to debate the causes for this trend.
-On the one hand, while there are children whose diagnoses are irrefutable and undeniably require treatment, some experts worry about the risk of overdiagnosis and subsequent over-prescription of stimulants and other psychotropics.
-Like with most psychotropic medications, treatment consideration needs to be carefully weighed with regards to potential adverse outcomes.
+National population surveys show an increase in the prevalence of ADHD, from 6.1% to 10.2% (in a 20-year period).
+On one hand, there are children whose diagnoses undeniably require treatment.
+On the other, some experts worry about the risk of over-diagnosis and over-prescription of stimulants.
+Treatment consideration needs to be carefully weighed along with potential adverse outcomes.

 Patients want to know—what assessments are used to diagnose ADHD?
 With the readiness of social media information, a person who identifies with ADHD symptoms might first turn to a Google search for “ADHD test online,” seeking to validate their experience.

-As you can imagine, many online assessment tools don’t have scientific credibility.
-On the other hand, patients might feel hesitant to bring their concerns to a clinician because of the long and costly processes typically involved in ADHD diagnosis:
+Many online ADHD tests lack scientific credibility.
+Yet, on the other hand, patients might feel hesitant to bring their concerns to a clinician because of the long and costly process typically involved in ADHD diagnosis:

-While other computerized ADHD assessment tools also exist, they often require:
+While other computerized ADHD tests also exist, they often require:

 Introducing the Creyos Health ADHD Focused Protocol and Report